Skip to Global Navigation Skip to Local Site Navigation Skip to Main Content

 Information Session

-On Thursday, April 24, at 7 pm Central Time, join us for an online information session to learn more about our online B.A. in Ministry and Theology, master's degrees, and certificate programs, as well as our community of learners and scholarship opportunities.
+On Wednesday, July 23, at 12 pm Central Time, join us for an online information session to learn more about our online B.A. in Ministry and Theology, master's degrees, and certificate programs, as well as our community of learners and scholarship opportunities.
 Click on the above image to register to attend.